lalmohan/SewoUserBundle/README.md

 SewoUserBundle
 =============

-The SewoUserBundle adds support for a database-backed user system in Symfony2.
+The SewoUserBundle adds support for a database-backed user system and authenticating users via oauth in Symfony2.
 It provides a flexible framework for user management that aims to handle common tasks such as user registration and password retrieval.

-OAuth and Normal client integration for Symfony2 with user management Features include:
+Features include:

 - Users can be stored via Doctrine ORM, MongoDB/CouchDB ODM or Propel
 - Registration support, with an optional confirmation per mail
 - Password reset support
-- Alternate login using thrd party(facebook,google)
+- Alternate login using Auth(facebook,google)

 **Caution:** This bundle is developed in sync with [symfony's repository](https://github.com/symfony/symfony).